melaniagr/phd-prep/progress-tracker.md

 # Phase 1: Introductory (-July 2025) ✅

-this phase is complete.
-here I leave an overview.
+this phase is complete, the date when it ended is estimated. here I leave an overview.
-more details in its folder [phase 1 introductory](https://github.com/melaniagr/phd-prep/tree/main/phase-1-introductory) where I also added an overall reflection.

 ## Innovation / Programming / AI Stream 🟢 Complete